 What was I feeling?
 To be honest, I felt nothing short of nothing.
 Crazy, huh?
 I didn’t fall to the floor and start to shake and roll.
 I didn’t feel a surge of electricity go through me or tingling in my extremities.
 My eyes didn’t flutter, nor did I hear God speak audibly or even in a small still voice to my spirit.
 I felt nothing.
 I heard nothing.
 Absolutely, NOTHING!
-I was more self-conscious of being the focus of everyone’s attention and looking foolish, that I moved rather quickly back to my seat after Eddie Smith finished praying for me.
+I was more self-conscious of being the focus of everyone’s attention and looking foolish, so I moved rather quickly back to my seat after Eddie Smith finished praying for me.
 Phew!
 That was embarrassing.

 When I got home that night, I went straight to my room to get ready for bed.
 As I sat on the edge of my bed, I began taking my sock off when my hand rubbed against the bottom of my foot.
 I was completely taken by surprise as I wasn’t expecting to be healed.
 Miraculously, the bottom of my foot felt smooth and without blemish.
 God had completely healed me of plantar warts!
 To this day, they have never returned!

 MULTIPLE FAITHS AT WORK